Carlos-Morgado/rick-and-morty-ios/README.md

 This project uses Clean Architecture and is separated into four main layers:

 * **Data**: In this folder are the **(DTO)** data models, which are the object representation of the JSON request, and the **Data Source**, which is in charge of the data request to obtain the characters, episodes, or locations.
-* **Domain**: La información conseguida por el DataSource va al Interactor, cuya misión es pasar dicha información al presenter.
+* **Domain**: The information obtained by the DataSource goes to the Interactor, whose mission is to pass this information to the presenter.
-* **Module**: Dentro de esta capa nos encontramos 3 piezas fundamentales en el desarrollo de la arquitectura:
+* **Module**: Inside this layer we find 3 fundamental pieces in the development of the architecture:
-  * El **Presenter** es el componente más importante de VIPER junto con el interactor ya que actúa como puente entre los módulos de VIPER y contiene la lógica de negocio.
-Recibe los eventos de la vista y reacciona a ellos pidiendo los datos necesarios al interactor.
-En sentido opuesto recibe los datos del interactor, aplica la lógica y prepara el contenido para pasárselo a la vista y que esta lo muestre.
+  * The **Presenter** is the most important component of VIPER next to the interactor as it acts as a bridge between the VIPER modules and contains the presentation logic.
+It receives events from the view and reacts to them by requesting the necessary data from the interactor.
+In the opposite direction it receives the data from the interactor, applies the logic and prepares the content to be passed to the view for display.
-  * El **Router** es el encargado de la navegación y de pasar datos entre vistas.
-Debe implementar un protocolo que incluya todas las posibilidades de navegación entre módulos.
+  * The **Router** links and creates the different modules of the application, and also has the task of navigating between views.
+It must implement a protocol that includes all the navigation possibilities between modules.
-  * La **View** es básicamente un ViewController que contiene sub vistas implementadas programaticamente.
-La vista tiene como única responsabilidad mostrar en la interfaz la información que llega desde el presenter y recoger eventos del usuario delegándolos al presentador.
+  * The **View** is a ViewController that contains programmatically implemented sub-views.
+The view has the responsibility of displaying in the interface the information coming from the presenter and collecting events from the user by delegating them to the presenter.
-* **Common**: Contains the common code between the other layers, like the extensions and the dependency injection code, reusable cells for all the aplication, the API base url...
+* **Common**: Contains the common code between the other layers, like extensions, reusable cells for all the aplication, the API base url, and one of the most important files: the Network Manager.

 ## Architecture Scheme